oroinc/documentation/backend/api/configuration-extensions.rst

         }
     }

+.. _web-api--configuration-extensions-add-section:

 Add New Configuration Section
 -----------------------------

-To add new configuration section you need to create a class implements |ConfigurationSectionInterface| and return instance of it in the ``getEntityConfigurationSections`` method of your configuration extension.
-By default the configuration will be returned as an array, but if you want to provide a class represents configuration of your section you can implement a configuration loader.
-The loader is a class implements |ConfigLoaderInterface|.
+To add new configuration section,  create a class implements |ConfigurationSectionInterface| and return instance of it in the ``getEntityConfigurationSections`` method of your configuration extension.

+By default the configuration is returned as an array, but if you want to provide a class represents the configuration of your section, you can implement a configuration loader.
+The loader is a class that implements |ConfigLoaderInterface|.
 An instance of the loader should be returned by the ``getEntityConfigurationLoaders`` method of your configuration extension.

 An example of simple configuration section: